HL7/US-Core/input/pagecontent/general-guidance.md

 ###  Using UCUM codes in the [Quantity] datatype

-<span class="bg-success" markdown="1">Some US Core Profiles (for example, the [US Core Vital Signs Profile]) bind the `valueQuantity` datatypes to the [UCUM] code system.</span><!-- new-content --> A FHIR [UCUM Codes ValueSet] that defines all UCUM codes is in the FHIR specification.
+Some US Core Profiles (for example, the [US Core Vital Signs Profile]) bind the `valueQuantity` datatypes to the [UCUM] code system.
+A FHIR [UCUM Codes ValueSet] that defines all UCUM codes is in the FHIR specification.
 This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing, or the units are missing, which will likely occur in the real world.

 **UCUM code provided**